Lucki/mod-manager/Readme.md

   -h, --help  Print help
 ~~~
 </details>
-<details><summary>Wrap</summary>
+<details><summary>Edit</summary>

 ~~~
-Wrap an external command in between an activation and deactivation
+Edit or create a configuration file for a game with $EDITOR

-Usage: mod-manager wrap [OPTIONS] <GAME> -- [COMMAND]...
+Usage: mod-manager edit <GAME>

 Arguments:
-  <GAME>        Identifier matching the config file
+  <GAME>  Identifier matching the config file.
+Can be a new identifier if PATH is also available
-  [COMMAND]...
-Command to wrap around to

 Options:
-      --set <SET>  Override the "active_set" of the config file --writable   Mount with write access
   -h, --help  Print help
 ~~~
 </details>
 <details><summary>Setup</summary>